ReluctantHacker/notes/physics/Electrodynamics.md

 ```math
 \nabla \times \mathbf{E}
 ```
-Different vector fields with the same divergence could satisfy Gauss’s law but have different forms.
+Different vector fields with the same divergence could satisfy Gauss’s law but have different forms(Gauss's law is more general than Coulomb's law).

-In electrostatics, would also assume the conservative condition:
+In electrostatics, if we also assume the conservative condition:
 ```math
 \nabla \times \mathbf{E} = 0
 ```
-And E vanishes at infinity.
+And E vanishes at infinity which is the boundary condition.

-These three conditions uniquely lead to Coulomb's law (inverse-rule).
+Gauss's law, conservative condition and boundary condition, these three conditions uniquely lead to Coulomb's law (inverse-square-rule).

 You can solve the differential equations yourself like below and check if the conditions really lead to Coulomb's law
 ```math